The fdisk command allows you to get the information of partition, create and delete partitions.

 The new table will be used at the next reboot.

 Syncing disks.
-Though a warning message was displayed, the partition information was written.
+Though a warning message was displayed, the partition information

 Command (m for help): q ↵